Hi everyone! And welcome to our new blog post interview with a very talented artist Martina Naldi!

 Witch

-A: What is your biggest Art Goal you are working towards?
+A: What is the biggest Art Goal you are working towards?

 M: Just to keep living with my art.
 Maybe publish my own illustrated book.
 I’m currently working on my first self-published illustrated zine, and I’m very excited about it!